auth0/docs/articles/migrations/guides/extensibility-node8.md

 However, there may be behavioral changes as a result of this migration.
 As such, we have provided a migration switch that allows you to control the migration of your environment to the new Webtask runtime using Node 8.

 ::: note
-Private Cloud and Managed Private Cloud (PSaaS) customers are already 100% migrated, and need to take no action.
+Private Cloud and Managed Private Cloud (PSaaS) customers have had their tenants migrated already.
+No further action is necessary.
 :::

 ### Important Dates